JieGroup/GenAI/docs/rag/index.md

 When the size of the knowledge base is large, e.g., millions or billions of entries, dense retrieval will suffer from
 - high memory consumption,
 - high latency,
 - high computational cost,
 because it needs to iterate through all the documents to calculate similarity between high-dimensional vectors.

 Therefore, for practical purposes, efficient retrieval methods that enable quick identification of relevant documents with low computation and memory consumption are important.
-Methods achieving the above goals are referred to as Approximate Nearest Neighbors (ANN) Search.
+Methods achieving the above goals are referred to as **Approximate Nearest Neighbors (ANN)** Search.
 ANN search aims to quickly find the (approximate) nearest neighbors of a query point in high-dimensional spaces without exactly searching through all data points.
-It balances computational efficiency and retrieval accuracy, making it suitable for large datasets.
 Some common ANN algorithms include Locality-Sensitive Hashing (LSH), Hierarchical Navigable Small World (HNSW), and Quantization-based methods.